laravel/vapor-docs/1.0/resources/databases.md

 vapor database:metrics my-application-db 1M
 ```

+### Alarms

+You may configure alarms for all database metrics using the Vapor UI.
+These alarms will notify you via the notification method of your choice when an alarm's configured threshold is broken and when an alarm recovers.

 ## Deleting Databases

 Databases may be deleted via the Vapor UI or using the `database:delete` CLI command.
 Once a database has been deleted, it can not be recovered, so take extra caution before deleting a database: